As a wordsmith, you already have 90% of the skills you need to start writing a blog.

 Blogging success is possible for you.
 If you already have some writing skills, you are bound to be successful if you stick with it long enough.

-In this article, I’m going to show you exactly how to start your blog and set it up for success from the very beginning (even if you don’t have blogging experience).
+In this article, I’m going to show you exactly how to start writing a blog and set it up for success from the very beginning (even if you don’t have blogging experience).

 Remember, if you ever thought about starting your online venture, the time to begin is now.

-Below I share 14 steps you need to take to get your new blog up and running.
+Below I share 14 steps you need to take to start writing your blog right away:

-The first part of the process (domain, hosting, and installing WordPress) usually takes around 45 minutes max.
-Follow the specific instructions, and you’ll be on your way.
+The first part of the process (domain, hosting provider, and installing WordPress) usually takes around 45 minutes max.
+Follow the specific step-by-step instructions, and you’ll be on your way.

-Also, if you’re in doubt, don’t hesitate to drop me a line.
+Also, if you’re in doubt, drop me a line.
 I would be happy to help you out.

 You can start your blog now for as low as $3.95 a month.
 Plus, it comes with a FREE domain name.